-With an active body, comes an active mind and the Lagotto will need firm, consistent training to keep it in check.
-They learn quickly and like to play, so games and tricks are a good way of teaching them basic obedience.
-Recall is usually good, as they tend not to focus on animal or dog smells and are devoted to their owner.
-They will want to return.
-Agility, retrieval, obedience and search and rescue are all activities that the Lagotto does well in.
-Children hiding in the woods when out for a walk is also a great game that suits the breed.
-They like to use their minds and investigate.
+As mentioned before, with an active body comes an active mind and as a result of this the Lagotto will need firm, consistent training throughout their lives.
+They are fast learners, games and tricks are a good way of teaching them basic obedience.
+Recall in this breed is usually good, as they tend to focus more on their owners than other animals and scents when out and about.
+They will want to return and will often do so before you even call them.
+These dogs do well in agility, retrieval, obedience and search and rescue.
+Children hiding in the woods whilst out on a walk is also a great game that suits the breed.
+They like to use their minds and investigate their surroundings.

-The coat needs careful attention as should be dealt with by a professional groomers familiar with the breed.
-They shed little hair, but the dense, curly, waterproof coat can collect debris and burrs when out walking.
-They need grooming/stripping a couple of times a year and attention should be given after each walk to remove bits and pieces to prevent matting.
-The inside of their ears will need attention, as they are so hairy.
+Their coats require careful attention and should ideally be dealt with by professional groomers who are familiar with the breed.
+They don’t shed much hair, but their curly coat can collect debris and burrs when out and about.
+They’ll need grooming/stripping a couple times a year.
+The inside of their ears will also need attention, as they too are hairy.

-The Lagotto is a healthy breed with any issues usually the result of poor breeding.
-Tests for Canine Hip Dysplasia should be checked as well as Benign Juvenile Epilepsy.
+In general this is a healthy breed and any issues that may arise are usually the fault of poor breeding.
+Canine Hip Dysplasia and Benign Juvenile Epilepsy can sometimes occur.

 - Status: Common

 - Coat: Medium - Hypoallergenic

 - Grooming Requirements: More than once per week

 - Town or Country: Country